-- VNET Integration only works with apps in a Standard or Premium pricing plan.
-If you enable the feature and then scale your App Service Plan to an unsupported pricing plan your apps will lose their connections to the VNETs they are using.
+- VNet Integration only works with apps in a Standard, Premium, or Isolated pricing plan.
+If you enable the feature, and then scale your App Service Plan to an unsupported pricing plan your apps lose their connections to the VNets they are using.

 - If your target virtual network already exists, it must have point-to-site VPN enabled with a Dynamic routing gateway before it can be connected to an app.
-You cannot enable point-to-site Virtual Private Network (VPN) if your gateway is configured with Static routing.
+If your gateway is configured with Static routing, you cannot enable point-to-site Virtual Private Network (VPN).

-- The apps that integrate with a VNET will use the DNS that is specified for that VNET.
+- The apps that integrate with a VNet use the DNS that is specified for that VNet.

-- By default your integrating apps will only route traffic into your VNET based on the routes that are defined in your VNET.
+- By default your integrating apps only route traffic into your VNet based on the routes that are defined in your VNet.

 You have the option to connect your app to a new or existing virtual network.
-If you create a new network as a part of your integration then in addition to just creating the VNET, a dynamic routing gateway will be pre-configured for you and Point to Site VPN will be enabled.
+If you create a new network as a part of your integration, then in addition to just creating the VNet, a dynamic routing gateway is pre-configured for you and Point to Site VPN is enabled.

 Configuring a new virtual network integration can take several minutes.

-If your app is not in the correct pricing plan the UI will helpfully enable you to scale your plan to a higher pricing plan of your choice.
+If your app is not in the correct pricing plan, the UI enables you to scale your plan to a higher pricing plan of your choice.

-The VNET Integration UI allows you to select from a list of your VNETs.
-The Classic VNETs will indicate that they are such with the word "Classic" in parenthesis next to the VNET name.
-The list is sorted such that the Resource Manager VNETs are listed first.
-In the image shown below you can see that only one VNET can be selected.
-There are multiple reasons that a VNET will be greyed out including:
+The VNet Integration UI allows you to select from a list of your VNets.
+The Classic VNets indicate that they are such with the word "Classic" in parentheses next to the VNet name.
+The list is sorted such that the Resource Manager VNets are listed first.
+In the image shown below you can see that only one VNet can be selected.
+There are multiple reasons that a VNet can be grayed out including:

-To enable integration simply click on the VNET you wish to integrate with.
-After you select the VNET, your app will be automatically restarted for the changes to take effect.
+To enable integration simply click on the VNet you wish to integrate with.
+After you select the VNet, your app is automatically restarted for the changes to take effect.

-If your VNET does not have a gateway nor has Point to Site then you have to set that up first.
-To do this for a Classic VNET, go to the Azure Portal and bring up the list of Virtual Networks(classic).
-From here click on the network you want to integrate with and click on the big box under Essentials called VPN Connections.
-From here you can create your point to site VPN and even have it create a gateway.
-After you go through the point to site with gateway creation experience it will be about 30 minutes before it is ready.
+If your VNet does not have a gateway nor has Point to Site, then you have to set that up first.
+To do this for a Classic VNet, go to the Azure portal and bring up the list of Virtual Networks(classic).
+From here, click on the network you want to integrate with and click on the big box under Essentials called VPN Connections.
+From here, you can create your point to site VPN and even have it create a gateway.
+After you go through the point to site with gateway creation experience it is about 30 minutes before it is ready.

-To configure a Resource Manager VNET with a gateway and Point to Site, you can use either PowerShell as documented here, Configure a Point-to-Site connection to a virtual network using PowerShell or use the Azure Portal as documented here, Configure a Point-to-Site connection to a VNet using the Azure Portal.
+To configure a Resource Manager VNet with a gateway and Point to Site, you can use either PowerShell as documented here, Configure a Point-to-Site connection to a virtual network using PowerShell or use the Azure portal as documented here, Configure a Point-to-Site connection to a VNet using the Azure portal.
 The UI to perform this capability is not yet available.
-Note that you will not need to create certificates for the Point to Site configuration.
-This will be automatically configured when you connect your WebApp to the VNET.
+Note that you need to create certificates for the Point to Site configuration.
+This is automatically configured when you connect your WebApp to the VNet.

 - Virtual Network Name